devices-lab/pro2-cad-workshop/README.md

 </details>

-### 7. Create cut-outs for the buttons
+### 7. Create the cut-outs for the buttons
-With the Use tool, project the button positions into the sketch, then Create 6x 7mm circles on each of these positions for the button cut-outs.
+With the Use tool, project the button positions into the sketch, then Create 7mm circles on each of these positions for the button cut-outs.

 > [!TIP]
 > [Construction](https://cad.onshape.com/help/Content/sketch-tools-construction.htm?Highlight=construction) geometry allows you to create geometry elements in your sketches that are not used for creating features.
 Use the <img src="media/construction.png" height="18" style="vertical-align: text-bottom;"> **Construction (q)** tool with the Use tool in order to project the button geometry into the sketch without having it affect future features.
 See the next step for what this should look like.